 An easy to care for and striking to look at houseplant that also boasts medicinal uses.
-Suited to bright, indirect sunlight and suitable in humid environments such as a bathrooms or kitchens.
+Suited to bright, indirect sunlight and suitable in humid environments such as a bathroom or kitchen.

 Why We Love It

 - Evergreen, easy to grow and infrequent watering

 - Your plant will be about 30cm tall (concrete pot is not included)

 - The aloe can grow to between 0.5m - 1m tall in about 5-10 years.
 They also prefer to be pot bound, so try not to pot on your aloe before it's ready